eliotayache-nv/GAMMA/README.md

 ## Acknowledgements

-This work is funded in part the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
+This work is funded in part by the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
 871158).

 ## Contact
 Feel free to get in touch! eliot.ayache@astro.su.se